fcse-intelligent-systems/ai/VI_2024_2025/av3/README_EN.md

-﻿# Аудиториска вежба 3 - Неинформирано пребарување
+﻿# Auditory exercise 3 - Uninformed search

-## Пример - Два сада
+## Example - Two jars

 Given two jars **J0** and **J1**, having capacities of **C0** and **C1** liters, accordingly.
 Define list of actions that will bring the system to a state in which **J0** has **G0** liters, and **J1** has **G1** liters.